Structure and Supply Chains

 Magenta Living’s Vision is Vibrant … homes, lives, neighbourhoods.

 We have a diverse supply chain providing a range of goods and services including property contractors, office supplies and corporate services.
 We expect our contractors, suppliers and business partners to share the same high standards regarding our zero-tolerance commitment to tackling modern slavery and human trafficking.
 We will not knowingly trade with, support or work with organisations involved in slavery or human trafficking in any way.

-Policies relating to Modern Slavery
+Policies relevant to Modern Slavery

-- Procurement Policy - procurement-related activity must comply with applicable legislation, including UK law, legal precedents, and relevant industry regulations
+- Procurement Policy - procurement-related activity must comply with applicable legislation, including UK law, legal precedents, and relevant industry regulations.

 - Recruitment and Selection Policy - we use reputable employment agencies and review agency practices prior to working with companies.
-There are transparent procedures in place and checks to ensure compliance with legislation and guidance for both permanent staff and temporary agency workers.
+There are transparent procedures and checks in place to ensure compliance with legislation and guidance for both permanent staff and temporary agency workers.

-Magenta Living has due diligence processes in place across our employment and procurement processes.
+Magenta Living has due diligence processes in place across our employment and procurement

 Our employment practices include: